element-hq/element-meta/web-code-style.md

     ```
 4. Use semicolons for block/line termination.
     1. Except when defining interfaces, classes, and non-arrow functions specifically.
-5. Single-line blocks are permitted, so long as they don't use newlines.
+5. When a statement's body is a single line, it may be written without curly braces, so long as the body is placed on the same line as the statement.

     ```typescript
     if (x) doThing();